Advertising

 Akira Toriyama began his creative journey in 1978 with the captivating story of Wonder Island, which came to life in the pages of Weekly Shonen Jump.

-However, it was with Dr. Slump, published weekly in Shonen Jump from 1980 to 1984, that he won the hearts of the public , generating 18 bound volumes and becoming the basis of the first anime inspired by a work by Toriyama.
+However, it was with Dr. Slump, published weekly in Shonen Jump from 1980 to 1984, that he won the hearts of the public, generating 18 collected volumes and becoming the basis for the first anime inspired by a work by Toriyama.

 Finally, the legend Akira Toriyama shone even brighter with the iconic Dragon Ball series.
-Recognized as one of the pillars of the “Golden Age of Jump”, Dragon Ball became a global phenomenon, leading Toriyama to dedicate himself intensely to the series from 1984 to 1995.
-During these eleven years, he produced 42 volumes, totaling almost 10,000 pages of exciting adventures.
-Furthermore, the success of Dragon Ball gave rise to an anime series, feature films, video games and a multitude of products.
+Recognized as one of the pillars of the "Golden Age of Jump," Dragon Ball became a global phenomenon, leading Toriyama to dedicate himself intensely to the series from 1984 to 1995.
+During those eleven years, he produced 42 volumes, totaling almost 10,000 pages of exciting adventures.
+Furthermore, the success of Dragon Ball gave rise to an anime series, feature films, video games, and a myriad of merchandise.

-Finally, comment if you find the petition about Dragon Ball Day interesting.
+Finally, comment if you find the Dragon Ball Day petition interesting.